New Urbansim and Smart Transport

-Smart Vision International (SVI) was established in 2001 as a specialist strategic business consultancy.
-With expertise including business development, Sustainable development & sustainable business network, project management and business relationship mentoring; SVI soon found itself uniquely positioned to develop and convene international Smart Cities and Sustainable Planning and Transport global conferences, seminars and workshops.
+Smart Vision International (SVI) was established in 2001 as a specialist strategic business consultancy. with expertise including architects, planners development, sustainable development, smart cities and sustainable business network, project management and business relationship mentoring.

-The NUST series has established itself as unique, credible and attractive International event for professionals, academics, public and private sector officers with innovation.
+The NUST series has established itself as unique, credible and attractive International event for professionals, academics, public and private sector officers and local and International related government , United Nation and world bank with innovation.
 It addresses policy interests in sharing economy and the future of movement in smart, urban growth management, smart investment in transport infrastructure, TOD, integrated land use, urban design and defining the use of different areas in helping make our cities more liveable and sustainable places for our community.

 Chairman message: Prof. John Taplin.
 NUST Perth International Conference